-The estimated total cost to achieve universal service is \$3.078 billion.
-This number derived from the average cost per location, including private sector match, for the four rounds of the GREAT grant program administered (\$4,800) multiplied by the estimated number of unserved and underserved locations (approximately 641,410).
+The estimated total cost to achieve universal service is \$2.411 billion.
+This number derived from the average cost per location, including private sector match, from the GREAT grant program administered (\$4,800) multiplied by the estimated number of unserved and underserved locations (approximately 502,368).

 The division continues to refine this estimate based on improved data collection and current deployment costs.
+The estimate will be lowered once all funded area data sources are finalized to remove funded locations from the calculations.
 The estimate may also change after the division establishes an extremely high-cost threshold.
 The state anticipates the cost to connect locations in these areas will be significantly higher than the current GREAT grant average per location cost.

 Current Connectivity Activities: The state will use existing infrastructure grant programs to provide the foundation on which the BEAD funding will achieve universal service.
-Using the FCC's map V.2, the state identified approximately 374,412 unserved and 127,956 underserved homes and businesses (a total of 4,249,391 BSLs).
+Using the FCC's map V.2, the state identified approximately 374,412 unserved and 127,956 underserved homes and businesses (a total of 4,249,391 serviceable locations).
 Leveraging the ARPA State and Local Fiscal Recovery Fund, the state will connect an estimated 112,281 locations by 2025.
 Through the CAB and Stop-Gap Solutions programs, using ARPA Capital Projects Fund (CPF) funds, the state plans to connect an additional 200,000 unserved locations.